adarshdenga/llm-integration-childhelpline/README.md

-<<<<<<< HEAD
-# A BDI-based Virtual Agent for Training Child Helpline Counsellors
+# An LLM-based Virtual Agent for Training Child Helpline Counsellors
 This repository contains three applications.

 1. dktbdiagent - this is the BDI (web) application meant for deployment using Spring Boot.
-2. dktfrontend - this contains the Vue.js frontend application.
+2. NLU - this is the NLU component meant for deployment using FastAPI.
-3. dktrasa - this is the Rasa application that handles the intent recognition of the user's messages.
+3. NLG - this is the NLG component meant for deployment using FastAPI.
+4. frontend - this contains the React frontend application.

 # Instructions
-This application can be run with Docker, or each component can be run individually.
-We recommend first trying to run the application through Docker, although this may be quite slow on your system.
-See how to run the application with Docker [here.](#running-the-project-with-docker) If you intend to host the application on a server, then ensure that the server's firewall is configured correctly [here.](#configure-firewall-on-the-server)

 ## Getting the repo on the server:
 Follow these steps if you are attempting to setup the application on a server.